New West Burlington TestIowa site the first to partner with a regional health system

 “While it isn’t possible to open a TestIowa site, or send strike teams to every county, it is possible to, again, partner in unique ways by leveraging state, county and local resources to serve the needs of surrounding communities,” Reynolds said.

-Though it wasn’t a TestIowa site, the state previously assisted Dubuque County with testing.
+.
 The state sent 1,000 test kits to Dubuque County to be used for testing long-term care facility workers.